Aquino-Joaquin/architecture-office-management/frontend/README.md

 2. Create a `.env` file based on `.env.example`

-3. Run the application:
+3. Run the server:
-   npm start
+   npm run start:dev